| Title: | Vectorised Probability Distributions |

 prob |

-We recommend reading this documentation on https://pkg.mitchelloharawild.com/distributional/, where the math will render nicely.
+We recommend reading this documentation on pkgdown which renders math nicely. https://pkg.mitchelloharawild.com/distributional/reference/dist_negative_binomial.html

 In the following, let be a Negative Binomial random variable with

-= and the number of successes
+success probability prob = and the number of successes size =

 .